TheBigBookMan/grad-dip/Information Technology/Topic 1- Computer Architecture.md

 	- Electrical flow through gate and the silicon will insulate the transistor to be on
 	- PMOS- swittches on when lower voltage
 	- NMOS- switches on when high voltage
-	- NAND Gates (not AND)- high voltage (1), low voltage (0)- the way for electricity to flow from one end to the other with the gates
+	- Gates-high voltage (1), low voltage (0)- the way for electricity to flow from one end to the other with the gates, the two inputs will determine by the logic if the output is a 1 or 0
+		- NAND Gates (not AND)- opposite of AND, if both inputs are both 1 then output 0, otherwise outputs 1
+		- AND- both inputs are 1 then output 1 otherwise output 0
+		- OR- if any of the input is one then it outputs 1
+		- XOR (exclusive OR)-  if two inputs are different then output 1, otherwise 0
 	- Using symbols to symbolise what type of gate something is
+	- **Half adder**- half adder has two inputs and then two ouputs which are the, takes single bit numbers and doesnt take the CARRY from previous sum.
+These are the two outputs where it will determine if the output for both is a 1 or 0
+		- **Sum (S)**- the results of the two binaries that are input together eg 1 + 0 = 1
+		- **Carry (C)**- the left over logic bit, so if 1 + 1 = 0 SUM with CARRY of 1 (in binary so cant have a 2, needs to carry over)
 - Data representated by binary 0/1
 	- Decimal system is base 10 0-9
 	- Octet is 8 bits long = 1 byte